Military chief says US will defend Indo-Pacific freedoms

-SINGAPORE (AP) — United States Indo-Pacific Command chief Adm.
+KUALA LUMPUR, Malaysia (AP) — United States Indo-Pacific Command chief Adm.
 John Aquilino said Thursday that Washington does not seek to contain China, nor seek conflicts in the region, but it would take action to support the region against coercion and bullying by authoritarian regimes.

 Speaking at a lecture in Singapore, Aquilino said the era of globalization has evolved into one of “renewed great power competition” where the security environment influences economics, trade and investment.